-- determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - · reviewing and approving or rejecting transactions between the Company and any related persons; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.
+determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors;

+- reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - reviewing and approving or rejecting transactions between the Company and any related persons; - oversight of the Company's enterprise risk management program; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.

 The Audit Committee is composed of three directors: Messrs.
 Gomo, Kortlang and Mora.
-The Audit Committee met 15 times during the 2019 fiscal year.
-The Audit Committee has adopted a written charter that is available to stockholders on our website at http://investor.enphase.com/corporate-governance.cfm.
+The Audit Committee met four times during the 2021 fiscal year.
+The Audit Committee has adopted a written charter that is available to stockholders on our website at https://investor.enphase.com/corporate-governance.cfm.